AndreasGerken/GoRandom/README.md

 . . . . . . . . . . . . . . . . . . .
 . . . . . . . . . . . . . . . . . . .
 ```

+## Komi
+Since the resulting positions are not equally good for both sides, the Komi (extra points for white) has to be negotiated.
+There are several options.

+### Silent bid
+Both players think of a Komi (positive or negative) for white and say it at the same time or write it down.
+The player who named the lower number plays with white and the named Komi.
+If there is a tie, normal Nigiri could be used.

+### Auction system
+The players do an "auction" for the Komi and can outbid each other.
+When one player does not want to go higher, he accepts and plays with black.

+### Pie rule
+One player chooses komi, and the other player chooses whether to play black or white.

 ### Options